-Seaweed is the ocean’s mineral and vitamin bank surpassing any and every food on the planet for diversity of nutrients.
+Seaweed is the ocean’s mineral and vitamin bank surpassing any and every food on the planet in regards to diversity of nutrients.
 So guess what?
-That thin dark sheet that holds together your sushi roll has more nutrients than any item inside the roll.
-So if you eat sushi you are consuming some seaweed, but what if seaweed was as much a staple in your diet as salad?
+That thin dark crunchy sheet that holds your sushi roll together, has more nutrients than any item inside the roll.
+If you eat sushi then you are consuming some seaweed, but what if seaweed was as much a staple in your diet as a salad?
 (I am assuming of course that salad is a staple in EVERYONE’S diet!)
-In Japan seaweed is an everyday food and there is research that suggests that the frequent occurrence of seaweed in the japanese diet is linked to the low occurrence of cancer and other illness.
-Let’ break it down:
+In Japan seaweed is consumed quite frequently and there is research that suggests that the inclusion of seaweed in Japanese diet is linked to an overall lower occurrence of cancer and other illnesses.

 - Seaweed is a great natural detoxifier.
 It contains aljinic acid, which binds out toxins in our body and allows for their natural elimination.
 We are regularly exposed to so many toxins both environmental and biological, that it is becoming more and more important to increase the bodies natural ability to detoxify.
 Seaweed is a fantastic tool for detoxification.